-Hull FR031 for the Viareggio-based yard, Utopia IV was launched in March 2018 and her exterior by Team For Design Enrico Gobbi strikes a balance between elegance and attitude.
-Rossinavi calls it “the perfect compromise between a tri-deck motor yacht and a pure speed boat”.
+Utopia IV was formerly known as Project Vector and was launched in March 2018.
+Her exterior by Team For Design Enrico Gobbi strikes a balance between elegance and attitude.
+Rossinavi previously described it “the perfect compromise between a tri-deck motor yacht and a pure speed boat”.

-Commissioned by an American client in November 2014, Utopia IV includes a 70 square metre superyacht beach club in the transom, three spa pools and a touch-and-go helipad, while her 11 metre beam allows for a total interior volume of 930GT.
+Commissioned in November 2014, Utopia IV includes a 70 square metre superyacht beach club in the transom, three spa pools and a touch-and-go helipad, while her 11 metre beam allows for a total interior volume of 930GT.

 Federico Rossi, COO of Rossinavi, said: "At the beginning of the design process, we had to consider the relationship between the engine horsepower necessary to achieve certain speeds, and its weight.
 The overall balance is a particular feature of this boat, an interesting idea which makes her unique.”